Black Diamond Glidelite 147 Snow Trekkers Review

 As it turns out, where and when these skis excel is in low-commitment, casual adventures through meadows and valleys.
 Who doesn't love a stroll in the woods with slippery flotation on their feet?
 We have countless warnings and limitations to advise you about with the Black Diamond Glidelite 147 "skis".
 We'll elaborate on all that below, but wrap up our summary by saying that there is no better product we know of for mellow (read: flat) wilderness ski exploration.

-In every way, for what most call "backcountry skiing", any of the other skis we use are vastly superior to the Black Diamond Glidelite 147 Snow Trekkers.
-In exceptional circumstances though, these are the best tool for the job.
-If you are headed out to essentially flat terrain, in fresh snow, with limited time to select, prepare, and maintain equipment and limited skills or time to acquire specialized skills, these skis are great.
-Their function and application is so unique that we had to grant them our Top Pick award.
-This is a clever category of equipment and for a variety of reasons the Black Diamond Glidelite 147 is the best available.
+In every way, for what most call "backcountry skiing", any of the other skis we use are vastly superior to the Glidelite 147 Snow Trekkers.
+In exceptional circumstances, though, these are the best tool for the job.
+If you are headed out to mostly flat terrain, in fresh snow, with limited time to select, prepare, and maintain equipment and limited skills or time to acquire specialized skills, these skis are great.
+Their function and application are unique.
+This is a clever category of equipment, and for a variety of reasons, the Glidelite 147 is the best available.

 In many ways, the Glidelite Snow Trekkers compare better to snowshoes.
 Throughout our testing and subsequent review, we found ourselves comparing them to snowshoes.
 Overall, the Glidelite Snow Trekkers are heavier than snowshoes and don't work as well on steep terrain.
 They are better than snowshoes in deep snow trail breaking and are much more efficient on flats, gentle ups, and low-angle descents.
 There is a slightly greater learning curve with the Snow Trekkers than with snowshoes of any sort.

-The Black Diamond Glidelite 147 skis come equipped with universal bindings.
+The Glidelite 147 skis come equipped with universal bindings.
 To compare their weight to the other non-bound skis is misleading.
-On the surface, the 8-pound skis seem like the heaviest in the test.
+On the surface, the eight pound skis seem like the heaviest in the test.
 Indeed, even when we add modern AT bindings to the other skis we tested, their weight is less than the bound Glidelite skis.
 Even this comparison, though, is not apt.
 With the Glidelite skis, you can use your own hiking boots.
 This alone saves a ton of weight and is truly different than anything else we have tested here.